Unpacking the Cycle: How Trauma Leads to Addiction

 It's crucial to note that these signs can vary greatly between individuals and may not always be immediately apparent.
 Professional assessment is essential for accurately identifying the interplay between trauma and addiction and developing an effective treatment plan.

-Trauma-informed care is a framework that recognizes the widespread impact of trauma and integrates this knowledge into all aspects of treatment.
+Trauma-focused care is a framework that recognizes the widespread impact of trauma and integrates this knowledge into all aspects of treatment.
 This approach emphasizes safety, trustworthiness, peer support, collaboration, empowerment, and cultural sensitivity.
-By creating a safe and supportive environment, trauma-informed care helps individuals feel more comfortable addressing both their addiction and underlying trauma.
+By creating a safe and supportive environment, trauma-focused care helps individuals feel more comfortable addressing both their addiction and underlying trauma.

 The Healing Journey: Recovery from Addiction and Trauma